 Your business plan will first and foremost be a management tool which will help you to make the right decisions and do the right things.
 It will explain what you intend to do, how you intend to do it and why.
 However, if you need help from other people, a business plan can be useful in order to present your idea to banks, business partners, public authorities, etc. Anyone who is considering investing money in your business concept will want to know what they are getting themselves into.

-You can prepare your business plan after you have completed drawing up the business model for your business.
+You can prepare your business plan after you have prepared the business model for your business.
 A business plan will make it easier to see links between what you will sell, the market and the resources that you will need in order to start your business.
 It will give you a good overview and provide a basis for use in decision-making before you make investments and sign agreements.
 It is important that you are in control of the work relating to the business plan.
 It can be a good idea to seek advice and guidance from other people along the way.

 A carefully considered approach to the business plan will improve your chances of your start-up business being a success, and you will have a better idea of the actual risks you are taking on.